AF64code/CharityTracker-ScrollChain/README.md

 - **Network Compatibility:** Ethereum and compatible EVM-based chains

 ## Deployment
-To deploy this contract on an Ethereum network:
+To deploy this contract on Scroll Sepolia testnet:
 1. Install [Remix IDE](https://remix.ethereum.org/) or use Hardhat/Truffle.
 2. Compile the contract using Solidity `0.8.16`.
 3. Deploy using MetaMask or a deployed script.